dickdavis/event_logger_rails/README.md

 - 🔍 **In-Depth Insight**: Elevate your business process analysis with granular, structured logging.

 Don't let crucial events get lost in the digital void.
 Make your app's logging as unforgettable as your first journey into the Wired with `EventLoggerRails`!

+### Huh?

+Ok, so Elara might be a little zealous about our project, and she seems to be stuck in a 90's anime.
+Don't let that dissuade you from using this engine, though.

+Our no-nonsense project description: **`EventLoggerRails` is a Rails engine for emitting structured events in logs during the execution of business processes for analysis and visualization.
+It allows teams to define events in a simple, centralized configuration file, and then log those events in JSON format for further processing.**

 ## Usage